CalebCurry/learning-leo/workshop-2/readme.md

 ## Learning Leo

 This workshop will focus on the leo programming language.
-Leo is a high level language that is compiled to Aleo instructions.
+Leo is a high level language that is compiled to Aleo instructions, which is serialized to AVM bytecode.
+This bytecode is deployed on chain and is visible by anyone.
+AVM is executed by the Aleo virtual machine by users of the smart contract.

 You can get your leo version with: